redguava/cliniko-api/sections/stock_adjustments.md

    * Increase types: `"Stock Purchase", "Returned", "Other"`
    * Decrease types: `"Damaged", "Out of Date", "Item Sold", "Other"`

- Negative value of quantity param is only allowed when decreasing adjustment type has been selected and vice versa.
+**IMPORTANT:** Negative value of quantity param is only allowed when decreasing adjustment type has been selected and vice versa.

 **Example Request**
 ```shell